Placements

 For resources to help you find overseas opportunities, visit our Global Work Experience pages.

 Finding and arranging an overseas placement year can be complicated.
-Whether or not you can go abroad to a particular country will depend on a range of factors, including travel restrictions, insurance, visa processes, health requirements and other risk factors.
+Whether you can go abroad to a particular country depends on a range of factors, including:

 If you’re considering doing a placement overseas, you will need to begin your research as early as possible.